zenpaiang/wos-bot/README.md

 ## gift code redemption (`giftcode`)

+1. `redeem`: redeem a giftcode to everyone in the database
-1. `users list`: list all the users
+2. `users list`: list all the users
-2. `users add`: add a user to the redemption list
+3. `users add`: add a user to the database
-3. `users remove`: remove a user from the redemption list
+4. `users remove`: remove a user from the database
-4. `users rename`: rename a user in the redemption list
+5. `users rename`: rename a user in the database

 ## calculation (`calculate`)

 1. `time`: calculate the amount of time reduced after construction buffs
+2. `gathering`: calculate how to distribute your gathering queues to equalize your resources

 ## database (`database`)

 1. `chief_gear`: get information about a rarity of chief gear or the amount of resources needed to upgrade to that rarity
 2. `chief_charm`: get information about a rarity of chief charm or the amount of resources needed to upgrade to that rarity
 3. `fire_crystals`: get amount of fire crystals needed to upgrade buildings

+## user (`user`)

+1. `info`: get profile picture and furnace level for a user

 # task list / future features